project-oak/silveroak/kami/counter/README.md

-# Kami 4-bit vi MkaCounter Experiment
+# Kami 4-bit Counter Experiment

 This directory contains an example that uses th [Kami](https://github.com/mit-plv/kami) system to specify a simple counter circuit and drive it through the point where we can generate a Verilog netlist which can be implemented and the Xilinx [ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.htm) FPGA development board and run.
 The counter controls four LEDs on the board which are made to flash in the binary sequence 0..7 and a push-button switch on the board is used to reset the counter back to 0.
 The entire flow from circuit extraction from Coq to FPGA bitstream generation can be run by